Mid-Infrared Instrument: Overview

 The spectrograph can observe wavelengths between 4.6 and 28.6 microns, and it has four separate channels, each with its own gratings and image slicers.
 The field of view of the spectrograph is 3.5 by 3.5 arcseconds.

+The spectrograph is capable of low-resolution spectroscopy (LRS) with or without a slit, as well as medium-resolution spectroscopy (MRS) taken with an integral field unit (IFU).
+This means that MRS with the IFU creates an image cube.
+Similar to other IFUs this can be compared to an image that has a spectrum for each pixel.

 The imager has a plate scale of 0.11 arcseconds/pixel and a field of view of 74 by 113 arcseconds.
 Earlier in development the field of view was going to be 79 by 102 arcseconds (1.3 by 1.7 arcmin).
 The imaging channel has ten filters available and the detectors are made of arsenic-doped silicon (Si:As).
 The detectors (one for the imager, and two for the spectrometer) each have a resolution of 1024x1024 pixels, and they are called Focal Plane Modules or FPMs.

 During 2013 and finishing in January 2014, MIRI was integrated into the Integrated Science Instrument Module (ISIM).
 MIRI successfully passed Cryo Vac 1 and Cryo Vac 2 tests as part of ISIM in the 2010s.
-MIRI was developed by an international consortium.